mumanchu/AS7331UVSensor/README.md

 | 43.3      | Highest level ever recorded * |
 | 9999      | Overflow, reduce the gain |

-(*) The highest ground-level UV Index ever recorded [on Earth] was 43.3, measured at the Licancabur volcano in Bolivia in 2003, beciuase of its extreme altitude and tropical latitude.
+(*) The highest UV Index ever recorded (on Earth) was 43.3, measured at the Licancabur volcano in Bolivia in 2003, because of its extreme altitude and tropical latitude.
 Sunbathing there is NOT recommended (see Disclaimer).

 Below is a summary of the Data Sheet.
 Full details are not reproduced here because you can read all about it in the Data Sheet.
 Page numbers refer to this version of the data sheet (DS001047 v4-00 2023-Mar-24). \